pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 "." operators delimit a minor expression on their level.
 Expression here is conceived as the syntactical component of a statement in Python.
 See http://docs.python.org/reference Operators however are left aside resp. limit py-expression designed for edit-purposes.

+If already at the beginning or before a partial-expression, go to next partial-expression in buffer upwards

 py-end-of-partial-expression
 ----------------------------